 Additionally, our products, or the technologies or processes used to formulate or manufacture those products may now, or in the future, infringe the patent rights of third parties.
-It is also possible that third parties will obtain patent or other proprietary rights that might be necessary or useful for the development, manufacture or sale of our products.
+It is also possible that third parties will obtain patents or other proprietary rights that might be necessary or useful for the development, manufacture or sale of our products.
 We may need to obtain licenses for intellectual property rights from others and may not be able to obtain these licenses on commercially reasonable terms, if at all.

-We are currently and may become involved in lawsuits to protect or enforce our patents or other intellectual property, which could be expensive, time consuming and unsuccessful.
+We are currently, and may become, involved in Hatch-Waxman litigation to protect or enforce our patents or other intellectual property, which could be expensive, time consuming, and unsuccessful.

 There has been, and we expect that there may continue to be, significant litigation in the industry regarding patents and other intellectual property rights.
 Litigation, arbitrations, administrative proceedings and other legal actions with private parties and governmental authorities concerning patents and other intellectual property rights may be protracted, expensive and distracting to management.
 Competitors may sue us as a way of delaying the introduction of our drugs or to remove our drugs from the market.
-Any litigation, including litigation related to Abbreviated New Drug Applications, or ANDA, litigation related to 505(b)(2) applications, interference proceedings to determine priority of inventions, derivations proceedings, inter partes review, oppositions to patents in foreign countries, litigation may be necessary in some instances to determine the validity and scope of certain of our proprietary rights.
+Any litigation, including litigation related to an ANDA, litigation related to 505(b)(2) applications, interference proceedings to determine priority of inventions, derivations proceedings, inter partes review, oppositions to patents in foreign countries, litigation against our collaborators or similar actions, may be costly and time consuming and could harm our business.
+We expect that litigation may be necessary in some instances to determine the validity and scope of certain of our proprietary rights.
 Litigation may be necessary in other instances to determine the validity, scope or non-infringement of certain patent rights claimed by third parties to be pertinent to the manufacture, use or sale of our products.
 Ultimately, the outcome of such litigation could adversely affect the validity and scope of our patent or other proprietary rights, hinder our ability to manufacture and market our products, or result in the assessment of significant monetary damages against us that may exceed amounts, if any, accrued in our financial statements.